Santa Maria, California: Roads

-U.S. Route 101 runs through the middle of the Santa Maria Valley and is the main freeway connecting many West Coast cities.
+US 101 runs through the middle of the Santa Maria Valley and is the main freeway connecting many West Coast cities.
 It has been improved to freeway status (meaning all at-grade intersections have been eliminated) within the city of Santa Maria itself.
 A $32 million widening project that expanded the freeway from four to six lanes between Santa Maria Way and the Highway 166 exit was completed by early 2009.

-State Route 1 runs around the western edge of the city and connects it to nearby Vandenberg Air Force Base near Lompoc.
+SR 1 runs around the western edge of the city and connects it to nearby Vandenberg Space Force Base near Lompoc.
 The section of US 101 in the city is a freeway, and a small part of a nearby section of Highway 1 that runs between the city and the base is also a freeway, but the two freeway segments do not directly connect to each other.

-State Route 135 is considered to be the major artery through the city.
+SR 135 is considered to be the major artery through the city.
 It comes from Los Alamos, a town to the south of Santa Maria, and it enters Orcutt and Santa Maria as an expressway.
 The expressway runs all the way to Santa Maria Way.
 Highway 135 then turns into Broadway and runs through the heart of the city and all the way up to the Santa Maria River and U.S. 101.

 Rail

-The Santa Maria Valley Railroad (SMVRR) is a shortline freight railroad to Guadalupe where the Union Pacific Railroad Interchange point is.
+The Santa Maria Valley Railroad is a shortline freight railroad to Guadalupe where the Union Pacific Railroad Interchange point is.
 Main business includes storage of railroad cars when northern California and southern California storage area are full.
-In the 1990s, the city proposed a light rail service to replace the SMV's right-of-way, as its future was uncertain.
+In the 1990s, the city proposed a light rail service to replace the Santa Maria Valley's right-of-way, as its future was uncertain.

 The nearest train station with long-distance Amtrak service is in Guadalupe, to which Amtrak provides bus service from Santa Maria.
 Amtrak's Pacific Surfliner provides twice daily service in each direction, running to San Luis Obispo to the north and to San Diego via Los Angeles to the south.

+Amtrak Thruway 18 provides a daily connection to/from 205 South Nicholson Street to Visalia, with several stops in between.

 Bus

 SMAT, Santa Maria Area Transit, is a local bus service provided by both city and county-run lines, it has recently expanded its services during the evening that stretch to 10:15 P.M.
-The Breeze Bus provides service to Lompoc, Vandenberg Air Force Base, and Santa Maria.
+The Breeze Bus provides service to Lompoc, Vandenberg Space Force Base, and Santa Maria.
 RTA Route 10 connects Santa Maria and San Luis Obispo.
 The Guadalupe Flyer connects Santa Maria and Guadalupe.

 Long-distance intercity bus service is provided by Greyhound Lines.
 The Clean Air Express commuter bus runs between Santa Maria and Goleta as well as a line to Santa Barbara weekdays.

 Airport

-The Santa Maria Public Airport is served by two airlines, United Airlines.
-United Airlines announced service to Denver, Los Angeles and San Francisco daily starting June 4, 2020.
-United is now booking flights to San Francisco and Denver starting Fall 2021, instead of this summer which was previously announced.
-Allegiant Air operates nonstop jet service three days a week to Las Vegas.
+The Santa Maria Public Airport is served by one airline, Allegiant Air.
+Allegiant Air operates nonstop jet service to Las Vegas.

+Beginning October 15, 2025, American Airlines will begin daily flights between Santa Maria and their HUB at Phoenix Sky Harbor I International Airport.